cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 One important application of EDN is the notation of CBOR data for
 humans: in specifications, on whiteboards, and for entering test data.
-A number of features, such as comments in string literals, are mainly useful for people-to-people communication via EDN.
+A number of features, such as comments inside prefixed string literals, are mainly useful for people-to-people communication via EDN.
 Programs also often output EDN for diagnostic purposes, such as in error messages or to enable comparison (including generation of diffs